 WNBA to begin full-time charter flights this season, commissioner says

-NEW YORK (AP) — The wait for full-time charter flights for WNBA teams finally is over with commissioner Cathy Engelbert announcing the league’s plans to start the program this season.
+The WNBA plans to commit $50 million over the next two years to provide full-time charter flight service for its teams during the season, the league’s commissioner announced Tuesday in a move that addresses years of player safety concerns.

-“We intend to fund a full-time charter for this season,” Engelbert said Tuesday in a meeting with sports editors.
+“We intend to fund a full-time charter for this season,” commissioner Cathy Engelbert said in a meeting with sports editors.

 She said the league will launch the program “as soon as we can get planes in places.”